matheusl2016/powerbi-sales-dashboard/README.md

+# 📊 Power BI – Sales Dashboard for Gatito Petshop

+This project was developed based on a real business need from **Gatito Petshop**, which required a Business Intelligence solution to monitor sales and identify growth opportunities.
+The work covered the entire BI cycle — from understanding the business context to delivering a functional and strategic dashboard.

+## What Was Developed

+- Built a complete interactive dashboard in Power BI **from scratch**
+- Applied the full **ETL (Extract, Transform, Load)** process:
+  - Extraction of raw data provided by Gatito Petshop
+  - Data cleaning and standardization
+  - Data modeling and loading into Power BI
+- Defined key metrics after interviewing the business owner
+- Created calculated measures using **DAX**
+- Designed the layout with a focus on clarity and decision-making

+## Tools and Techniques Used

+- Power BI Desktop
+- DAX Language
+- Excel (datasets)
+- Data Modeling

+## Main Dashboard KPIs

+- **Total Revenue**
+- **Average Ticket Size**
+- **Revenue by Category**
+- **Sales by Product**
+- **Performance by Region/Period**

+## Insights Generated

+- Certain categories showed higher profit margins
+- Specific regions performed better in determined time periods
+- High-volume products were not always the most profitable

+## Outcome

+The final dashboard provides **Gatito Petshop** with a clear and strategic view of sales, supporting data-driven decision-making.
+The project strengthened practical skills in ETL, DAX, data visualization, and stakeholder communication.

+---

+# Versão em Português:
 # 📊 Power BI – Dashboard de Vendas para a Gatito Petshop

 Este projeto foi desenvolvido com base na necessidade real da **Gatito Petshop**, que buscava uma solução em Business Intelligence para acompanhar suas vendas e identificar oportunidades de crescimento.
 A entrega envolveu todo o ciclo de BI — desde a compreensão do negócio até a criação de um dashboard funcional e estratégico.